fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ```

 <!-- We defined a new type _WelcomeProps_ and passed it to the added typing for the <i>Welcome</i> component: -->
-We defined a new type _WelcomeProps_ and passed to the <i>Welcome</i> component in its type declaration:
+We defined a new type _WelcomeProps_ and paased to the <i>Welcome</i> component in its type declaration:

 ```js
 const Welcome: React.FC<WelcomeProps>;